jmocampo/ps239t-final-project/README.md

 # ps239T-final-project

+Note: I had to trim the data files because there was too much data to upload in one file.
+Because of this, some of the code may seem redundant or unnecessary (because I already pre-cleaned the data in order to upload it).
+But the results it produces should be the same as when I ran it.
+Also, the data collection code won't work very well because it acts on "tweet objects" from rtweet, but the data I saved was a csv, not a tweet object.
+In file 02 thru 04, I had saved the rData files, so the tweet objects are preserved.

 # Short Description
 I used the rtweet package to search popular tweets in the US. rtweet has functions that create your auth-token for the twitter API and then use the API to run the standard API commands like search and get timeline.
 I wrote these popular tweets that are curated by Twitter as a csv and read through them to identify a tweet with positive emotional valence.
 The first tweet that was positive became my target tweet.
 Afterward, I used rtweets get_timeline function to retrieve the tweet history of 90 twitter users that retweeted the target tweet.
 I ran it in a for-loop that I manually configured to print what step it is at.
 The way the function works, I can restart where I left off if I get rate-limited.